HOW TO GET OUT OF A TOXIC RELATIONSHIP: Everything You Need

 Because it is broken, it is called a breakup.
 If you’re considering quitting the relationship, you’ve probably tried and failed to persuade your spouse to change their behaviors.
 In this instance, you must remind yourself that it is not your fault.
 Even if they have an abusive or toxic exchange, it is most likely due to the shock of the split.
 If you get back together, they are very likely to resume their toxic habits.
 Following through on your resolve to leave a toxic relationship will necessitate firmness.

-Once the relationship has finished, it is critical that you discontinue communication with your ex.
+Once the relationship has finished, you must discontinue communication with your ex.
 Keeping in touch with your ex opens the door to reconciliation.
 Toxic people can be emotionally manipulative and may use emotional blackmail to entice you back into their orbit.
 When you decide to leave your partner, stop all communication with them, unless you have children together and need to co-parent.
 Only communicate about the children if this is the case.

 #4.
 Recognize that you deserve better.